atomone-hub/govgen-validators/cunum.md

 8) Region you and/or your validator is based (country)

-- I am based in Germany, validator will be based in Europe (either Germany, France or Finland)
+- I am based in Germany, validator will be based in Europe (like Germany, France, Austria, Finland...)

 9) Must replicate, understand, and validate the genesis distribution.
 (See https://github.com/atomone-hub/genesis/pull/65#pullrequestreview-1775992431)